Dr Jonathan Vincent

 Research Overview

 I am a lecturer in the Educational Research Department.
-I am Programme Director for the Education and Social Justice MA and Director for Internationalisation.
+I am also Programme Director for the Education and Social Justice MA and Director for Internationalisation.

 How are you feeling? | What is Year 7 like? | What helps with Transition?